tomofuminijo/aws-vpn-demo/README.md

 [Authenticate AWS Client VPN users with AWS Single Sign-On](https://aws.amazon.com/jp/blogs/security/authenticate-aws-client-vpn-users-with-aws-single-sign-on/)

 ***Note***: The Client VPC Endpoint created in this demo will be set as "Split-tunnel" enabled.
-Therefore, only the private IP (172.16.0.0/16 or 10.0.0.0/8) will communicate with the VPN, and other communications will not be affected.
-If you are an AWS instructor and are delivering online, you can still demo without affecting your delivery.
+Therefore, only the specific private IPs (172.16.0.0/16 or 10.0.0.0/8) will communicate through the Client VPN, and other communications will not be affected.
+If you are an AWS instructor and are delivering online, you can do this demo without affecting your delivery.

 ## Prerequisites